TownLake/blog-samrhea-legacy/content/posts/2024/2024-04-01-habits/index.md

 | Feb | 🟨 | 🥇 | 🥇 | 🥇 | 🥇 |
 | Mar | X | X | X | X | X |

-### Digital and Learning Habits
+### Digital Habits

-Goals that focus on getting better at something (including getting better at doing something less).
+Goals that focus on putting down technology.

 🐦: Use Twitter for a maximum of 20 minutes each day.